christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 #### Partition-Tolerance

 In addition to the discussed types of faults, there is also the risk of _network partitioning_.
 There are various types of network partitions, including complete, partial and simplex partitions.
 In figure \ref{fig:error-classes-venn}, all three are shown for reference.
-In (a), TODO ...Network partitioning events can be of a temporary or persistent nature, depending on the original fault that caused them, but also on the strategies used to resolve them.
+In (a), we have a complete partitioning of the network, resulting in a split into two disconnected groups, also known as a _split brain_.
+In (b), not all nodes are affected by the partitioning, so there is at least one route between all nodes, which is called _partial partition_.
+In (c), there is a _simplex partition_, in which messages can only flow in one direction.
+Network partitioning events can be of a temporary or persistent nature, depending on the original fault that caused them, but also on the strategies used to resolve them.
 In large-scale distributed systems, network partitioning is to be expected.
 Particularly in massive-scale distributed systems like blockchains, network partitioning is part of the design.

-\todo{Describe the partitioning types}

 \begin{figure}[h]
   \centering